 I’ve had a personal blog since 2011.
 I launched Decatur County History in January 2012.

 Are you the only writer/historian behind Decatur County History or is there a team?

 I am currently the only person writing for the blog, but I have featured some wonderful guest posts by Raina Regan, an architectural historian; Bryan Robbins, the director of Main Street Greensburg; and Greg Meyer, a local historian.

-What are three of your most favorite posts (with links, please!)
+What are three of your most favorite posts?